 The gaming industry has always been vibrant and expanding quickly.
 It absorbs all the most recent technological developments like a sponge, giving gamers access to gaming experiences they could previously only imagine.
 However, this year saw an unexpected upheaval in the usual pace of technological innovation deployment, the sequential shifting of market power centers, and hot inter-genre battles.

 Technology and the virtual world are developing far more quickly than we could have predicted a year ago.
 An additional boost to the gaming sector was important in the development of new technology developments.
-As a result, we’ve made the decision to look back on a wild year and highlight the next trends that are most visible in the context of the state of the gaming industry right now.
+As a result, we’ve made the decision to look back on a wild year and highlight the next trends that are most visible in the context of the state among game art studios right now.

 Here is what 2023 has in store for you: